viol3/Sui-Unity-SDK/README.md

 > zkLogin is one of several native Sui signature schemes thanks to Sui's cryptography agility.
 It integrates with other Sui primitives, like sponsored transactions and multisig.

+#### How ZK Login Works
+How zkLogin works

+In rough sketches, the zkLogin protocol relies on the following:

+1. A JWT is a signed payload from OAuth providers, including a user-defined field named nonce. zkLogin leverages the OpenID Connect OAuth flow by defining the nonce as a public key and an expiry epoch.
+2. The wallet stores an ephemeral KeyPair, where the ephemeral public key is defined in the nonce.
+The ephemeral private key signs transactions for a brief session, eliminating the need for user memorization.
+The Groth16 zero-knowledge proof is generated based on the JWT, concealing privacy-sensitive fields.
+3. A transaction is submitted on-chain with the ephemeral signature and the ZK proof.
+Sui authorities execute the transaction after verifying the ephemeral signature and the proof.
+4. Instead of deriving the Sui address based on a public key, the zkLogin address is derived from sub (that uniquely identifies the user per provider), iss (identifies the provider), aud (identifies the application) and user_salt (a value that unlinks the OAuth identifier with the on-chain address).

 ### Make Account Transfer Quickly and Easily! ###